 During this course you will travel to the Northern Territory to participate in an on-country intensive delivered through a collaboration between the North Australian Aboriginal Justice Agency (NAAJA) and the ANU College of Law.
 Launched at the National Indigenous Legal Conference in Darwin in August 2019, the course will give you an opportunity to engage in deep listening, to hear and respond to Indigenous voices and to engage with Indigenous world views and experiences of settler-colonialism as a foundation for moving towards true justice.

-For more information on the clinic dates and the application process, please refer to International Course Opportunities
+For more information please refer to International Course Opportunities

 During this course, you will work with other students to deliver interactive legal literacy sessions to a cohort of detainees at the Alexander Maconochie Centre (AMC), the only adult prison in the ACT.
 Topics are chosen by detainees and are as diverse as detainee interests, ranging from parole to family law.
 You will explore social justice and law reform issues in relation to detainee experiences.